 Regardless of your background, you will need the right tools.
-This means either Visual DSP++5.1.1 for SHARC or CrossCore Embedded Studio for the software development along with an external ADI emulator.
+This means either Visual DSP++5.1.1 for SHARC or CrossCore Embedded Studio for the software development along an ADI emulator.

 Visual DSP++5.1.1 versus CrossCore Embedded Studio: